gotsunami/gitlab-copy/README.md

 The following features are available:

+- Support for GitLab instances with self-signed TLS certificates by using the `-k` CLI flag (since `v0.8`)
+- Support for different GitLab hosts/instances (since `v0.8`)
 - Copy milestones if not existing on target (use `milestonesOnly` to copy milestones only, see below)
 - Copy all source labels on target (use `labelsOnly` to copy labels only, see below)
 - Copy issues if not existing on target (by title)